deanblackborough/random-grab-bag/README.md

 ### Image Resize

-You can use the resize class via the API or directly if you want a little more control over the output and options.
+You can use the resize class via the API or directly if you want or need a little more control over the output and options.

 #### API